 - Gather the appropriate forms and records

-- Obtain your RAP sheets
+- If required, obtain your RAP sheets

 - FBI Rap Sheet – For a fee, the FBI can provide you with your Identity History Summary—often referred to as a criminal history record or a rap sheet.
 You’ll need this information for your expungement filing.